forax/jsjs/README.md

 ```

 ## Why do you need to put a home built version of Nashorn in the boot class path when running jsjs ?
-jsjs use the Nashorn parser API defined by the [JEP 236](http://openjdk.java.net/jeps/236)
+jsjs uses the Nashorn parser API defined by the [JEP 236](http://openjdk.java.net/jeps/236)
-which is integrated in JDK 9 but not available with JDK 8 yet.
+which is integrated in JDK 9 but not available in JDK 8 (yet ?).

 ## How to use jsjs on a simple JavaScript file ?
 jsjs acts as a compiler that takes a JavaScript file as input and generate a corresponding class file.